simonpf/inverse_theory_exercise_b/README.md

         functions.
 -   `utils/`: Subdirectory containing additional code mainly for plotting of the results.
--   `doc/`: This exercise description.
+-   `doc/`: This exercise description and related content.

 # Background and Summary